Just Cause Y'all Waited

 Just Cause Y'all Waited is the twelfth mixtape by American rapper Lil Durk.
 It was released on March 30, 2018, by Only the Family and Empire Distribution.
 The mixtape features guest appearances from Lil Baby, Ty Dolla Sign, PartyNextDoor, Gunna, and TK Kravitz.
-The production on the mixtape was handled by Nard & B, Supreme Beats, ATL Jacob and DY, among others.
+The production on the mixtape was handled by Nard & B, Supreme Beats, ATL Jacob and DY Krazy, among others.

 Background

 On March 29, 2018, Lil Durk announced the mixtape's title, artwork and release date.

 On April 11, 2018, in an exclusive interview with Billboard, Durk spoke on his departure from Def Jam Records amid creative differences and wanted to show fans the new and improved version of himself as an independent artist with the release of Just 'Cause Y'all Waited.

 On April 20, 2018, Durk was featured in an exclusive interview with Respect., in which he described the inspiration for the mixtape, by saying:

 Critical reception

 Dean Van Nguyen of Pitchfork wrote "It's the only wasted motion on Just Cause Y'all Waited, which will likely go down as a minor release in Durk's canon.
 Even so, this mixtape is a reminder that he's one of his city's most compelling correspondents."